Alzheimer’s disease: how could stem cells help?

 No stem cell treatments are currently approved for AD.
 Positive effects have been seen with neural stem cell transplants given to mice with a disease similar to AD, but researchers are still studying what these stem cells are doing and how they might help repair the brain.

 Researchers are using induced pluripotent stem cells to grow neurons that have the same genetic background as people affected by AD so they can study the disease.
+These neurons represent a tool to look for new drugs that can reduce amyloid and tau, and also find disease signposts that can help diagnose patients with AD earlier.

 There are many different neurons throughout the brain that are destroyed by AD, making each case unique and very difficult to treat.